Adidas Ultra Boost Laceless Review Facts

 .
 Olive green is available at some outlets, and pink is also sold in women’s sizes.
 At very few online outlets, a grey model with a red ribbed texture can also be purchased.

 Buyers note that the Ultra Boost’s cushiony Boost midsole keeps their foot supported even throughout mile-long runs.
 By transferring energy back into every step, this feature is able to reduce the amount of foot and leg pain that the runner would experience by the end of the day.
-And its Fitcounter heel counter, placed at the base of the heel, provides extra support by ensuring that the foot stays in place throughout the day.
-Yet it is the Continental outsole that provides a base for these supportive characteristics.
-And the Torsion system provides additional arch support for the wearer.
+What's more, its Fitcounter heel counter, placed at the base of the heel, provides extra support by ensuring that the foot stays in place throughout the day.
+Yet it is the Continental outsole that provides a base for these supportive characteristics, plus the Torsion system which provides additional arch support for the wearer.

 Reviewers are extremely impressed with just how well the Ultra Boost Laceless performs on different road terrains.
 It’s Continental outsole, modeled after a car tire, is able to adapt to many different settings and has proven to consumers to be extremely durable and protective even after many months of use.
 In addition, the Boost midsole greatly reduces the impact of each movement and gives a durable cushioning.
 This shoe's ability to keep the runner going on both wet and dry conditions makes it perfect not just for long-distance running, but also for activities such as basketball or tennis.